QuiltMC/developer-wiki/wiki/versions/1.19/getting_started/setup/markdown/setup.md

 - [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack): A package of Java-related extensions for VSCode.

-Then open the folder as a project and run the `vscode` Gradle task.
+After that, open the folder as a project, then run the `vscode` Gradle task: Do note that without the [Gradle for Java extension](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-gradle), which might have some flaws and bugs, it is not possible to run tasks within VSCode as an integrated convenience.
+If that is the case you must use the command-line (<code>Ctrl + \`</code> by default) with the Gradle wrapper script (`gradlew`):
+- Unix-like and Windows Powershell: `./gradlew vscode`
+- Windows Command Prompt: `gradlew vscode`

 ### Customizing your Project